Senckenberg Deutsches Entomologisches Institut

 - Studia dipterologica

-work together with the team of the Department for Systematics and Biogeography on the collection, preparation, storage and presentation of current entomological information and thereby pursue the ideas and aims of the institute’s founder.
+work together with the team of the Division for Systematics and Biogeography on the collection, preparation, storage and presentation of current entomological information and thereby pursue the ideas and aims of the institute’s founder.

 As specialized information, the institute makes available various types of media that can be useful in the organisation of entomological knowledge.